Dry Skin On The Face: Causes & Ways to Treat It

 In order to prevent dry skin on the face, you should protect yourself from the causes and influences mentioned above.
 Sunscreens with a high sun protection factor help against the UV radiation of the sun.
 These are not only recommended in summer, but also all year round.
 In addition, you should make sure to always drink enough liquid (at least 1.5 litres a day).
 Do not take too hot showers and use mild, soap-free and moisturising shower gels

 Applying oil baths to foam baths and use moisturising care products can also help.
 These should be tailored to your skin type.

 In general, a healthy lifestyle with little or no alcohol and no cigarettes helps prevent dry skin.
 If the skin dryness is due to a skin condition, you should consult a dermatologist.

 ... and How Do Ceramides Come Into It?

-The natural skin barrier consists of 50 percent ceramides .
+The natural skin barrier consists of 50 percent ceramides.
 These are lipids (fats) that are located between the cells of the uppermost skin layer.
-These are vital for a sufficient supply of moisture in the skin
+These are necessary for a sufficient supply of moisture in the skin.

 The Influence of Ceramides on Dry Skin

-Without ceramides, the natural skin barrier is weakened, which can enable harmful substances to penetrate the skin more quickly, resulting in dry and irritated skin.
-Accordingly, many care products contain ceramides, as these counteract a deficiency and strengthen the skin barrier .
-As the level of ceramide in the skin decreases with age, it is even more important to maintain the skin sustainably.
+Without ceramides, the natural skin barrier becomes weakened, which can enable irritants to penetrate the skin more readily, resulting in dry and sensitive skin.
+Accordingly, many skincare products contain ceramides, as

 CeraVe Products For Dry Skin on the Face

-The CeraVe facial care products contain a ceramide complex, which consists of three ceramides and improve the hydration of the skin.
+The CeraVe facial care products contain three ceramides and improve the hydration of the skin.
 The three essential ceramides are:

 • Ceramide 1 for strengthening the lipid layer